 “It was a time when we started embracing all kids,” said Pearson.

-The anchor had her daughter Claire in 1980, two years before the Atlanta Child Murders case was closed and Wayne Williams, a local talent scout and freelance photojournalist was arrested, tried and found guilty on Feb.
+The anchor had her daughter Claire in 1980, two years before the Atlanta Child Murders case was closed.
+Wayne Williams was arrested, tried and found guilty on Feb.
 27, 1982.

 “It was a frightening time,” she said.
 “Nobody felt comfortable during that time period once they found out that there was a serial killer among us.”